ghostdevv/request-bin/README.md

 # Request Bin

+A simple cloudflare worker based request bin.
+You can use my hosted version at https://bin.willow.sh/ or [self host](#self-host)!

+## Endpoints

+### ANY `/:id`

-A simple cloudflare worker request bin.
-You can send any non-GET request to `/:uuid` and it will be saved for a week.
-Making a GET request (e.g. in browser) will display every request to that bin.
+You can send any non-GET request to this endpoint and it'll be saved for you.
+E.g. a webhook via a POST request.

-> [!TIP]
-> Visit `/new` to be redirected to a random uuid!

-You can use my hosted version at https://bin.willow.sh/
+If you send a GET request it'll return all the saved requests.
+The data includes the JSON body, headers, and a timestamp.

+### GET `/new`

+This endpoint will create a new id and redirect you to it.
+It's not required as all uuids (v4) are automatically valid request bins.

 ## Self Host